microsoft/onnxruntime/docs/extensions/development.md

 check this link https://docs.opensource.microsoft.com/releasing/general-guidance/copyright-headers/ for source file copyright header.

 ## Dependencies

-The matrix below lists the versions of individual dependencies of onnxruntime-extensions.
+The matrix below lists the versions of individual dependencies of onxxruntime-extensions.
 These are the configurations that are routinely and extensively verified by our CI.

 Python | 3.8 | 3.9 | 3.10 | 3.11 |
 ---|---|---|---|---